cedadev/cis/doc/api/cis.rst

     are many helpful Python guides and tutorials available around the web if you wish to learn more.

 The :func:`read_data` function is a simple way to read a single gridded or ungridded data object (e.g. a NetCDF variable) from one or more files.
-CIS will determine the best way to interperet the datafile by comparing the file signature with the built-in data reading plugins and any user defined plugins.
+CIS will determine the best way to interpret the datafile by comparing the file signature with the built-in data reading plugins and any user defined plugins.
 Specifying a particular ``product`` allows the user to override this automatic detection.